jenn-williams/BellaNove/README.md

 ![Image](images/thumbnails_after.png)

 ### Change Memberships Page
 - **Problem**: The current membership page (/registration/,which appears for logged in users) allows a user to change or cancel their membership, but it looks terrible and has a nonfunctional calendar.

 Before:
 ![Image](images/memberships_before.png)

 - **Solution**: Edit template file and CSS.
-First, I made  some small text changes to the `class-ms-view-shortcode-membershipsignup.php` template file in .... folder.
+First, I made  some small text changes to the `class-ms-view-shortcode-membershipsignup.php` template file in plugins > membership-pro > app > view > shortcode folder.

+**Note that these changes will be overridden when the plugin is updated, so these changes will need to be copied over to the updated template files.**

 I changes "Available Memberships" on line 98 to "Other Membership Options":
 ![Image](images/membership_template.png)

 Next, I added CSS to the child theme `custom.css` to make the page look more similar to the /join-membership/ page by creating rounded grey rectangles and getting rid of the lines and nonfunctional calendars.